Breaking: Maine Becomes Second State to Legalize Plug-In Solar | PlugInSolarUS

 ✅ Signed into Law — April 6, 2026

 Governor Janet Mills signed LD 1730 on April 6, 2026.
 Maine joins Utah (2025) as the second state with explicit plug-in solar authorization on the books.
-Virginia subsequently signed HB 395 on April 22, 2026 (Chapter 1052), becoming the third enacted state.
-Maryland (HB 1532) and Colorado (HB 26-1007) are awaiting governors' signatures.
+Virginia signed HB 395 on April 22, 2026 (Chapter 1052), Colorado signed HB 26-1007 on May 7, 2026, and Maryland signed HB 1532 on May 12, 2026 — now 5 enacted states total.

 On April 6, 2026, Maine Governor Janet Mills signed LD 1730 — An Act to Make Small Plug-In Solar Generation Devices Accessible for All Maine Residents into law, making Maine the second state in the United States to explicitly legalize plug-in (balcony) solar systems, joining Utah.
 The bill passed the Maine Legislature with strong bipartisan support, sponsored by Sen. Nicole Grohoski (D-Ellsworth), and now gives Maine renters, apartment dwellers, and homeowners a clear legal pathway to generate their own solar electricity without a rooftop installation or utility permit.